Kathryn Ruemmler: Obama administration

 Obama hugs Ruemmler following the Supreme Court ruling on National Federation of Independent Business v.
 Sebelius.

 On January 6, 2012, the Department of Justice's Office of Legal Counsel issued an opinion regarding recess appointments and pro forma sessions, stating that "[t]he convening of periodic pro forma sessions in which no business is to be conducted does not have the legal effect of interrupting an intrasession recess otherwise long enough to qualify as a 'Recess of the Senate' under the Recess Appointments Clause.
 In this context, the President therefore has discretion to conclude that the Senate is unavailable to perform its advise-and-consent function and to exercise his power to make recess appointments."

-After National Federation of Independent Business v.
-Sebelius was decided in favor of the Obama administration on 28 June 2012, Ruemmler was the one to tell Obama and his chief of staff, Jack Lew, that the administration's signature Obamacare legislation had actually been upheld.
+After the Supreme Court decided National Federation of Independent Business v.
+Sebelius mostly in favor of the Obama administration on June 28, 2012, Ruemmler was the one to inform Obama and his chief of staff, Jack Lew, that the administration's signature Affordable Care Act legislation had mostly been upheld.

-In a profile by the Washington Post, it was reported that during negotiations over John Brennan's confirmation as CIA director, according to a White House official, it was Ruemmler who decided that the House and Senate intelligence panels could review the e-mails about different drafts of the Benghazi talking points without letting them take copies.
-The administration shifted course this month by releasing the e-mails after weeks of controversy over their content.
+In a profile by the Washington Post, it was reported that during negotiations over John Brennan's confirmation as CIA director, according to a White House official, it was Ruemmler who decided that the House and Senate intelligence panels could review the emails about different drafts of the Benghazi talking points without letting them take copies.
+The administration shifted course in May 2013 by releasing the emails after weeks of controversy over their content.

+Post-government

-She announced that she would be stepping down as White House Counsel in mid-May 2014.
-She returned to private practice in July 2014.
+Ruemmler announced that she would be stepping down as White House Counsel in mid-May 2014; she returned to private practice in July 2014.

 In September 2014, when Attorney General Eric Holder announced his intention to step down, Ruemmler was speculated as being a potential candidate as the next United States Attorney General.
 She withdrew from consideration the following month, amid speculation that she would have faced a "difficult confirmation process" because of her close friendship with President Obama.

-FINRA
+In 2020, Ruemmler joined Goldman Sachs as a partner, and Global Head of Regulatory Affairs; in 2021 she was promoted to Chief Legal Officer and General Counsel.
+She was on the firmwide Management Committee.

-She was named to the FINRA Board of Governors in 2021.
+Ruemmler was named to the FINRA Board of Governors in 2021, a part-time position.
+Her term as a member of FINRA Board of Governors expired in August 2023.

 Personal life

-Design firm Ashe Leandro created a line of furniture named after her, called "Ruemmler."
-She is a client of the firm, and the line contains piecemeal elements made of wood (often, French Oak), leather, silk, and steel.
+Design firm Ashe Leandro created a line of furniture named after Ruemmler called "Ruemmler."
+She is a client of the firm, and the line contains piecemeal elements made of wood (often French oak), leather, silk, and steel.